Auto Insurance

 Things you can control:

 • Your driving record.
-Every ticket and accident stays on your record for 3–5 years.
+Every ticket and at-fault accident stays on your record for 3–5 years.
 A clean record is the fastest path to lower rates.
 One at-fault accident can increase your premium 20–40%.

 First-Time Buyer Discounts You Should Ask About

 Carriers offer more discounts than they advertise.
-You have to ask — and as a first-time buyer, several are specifically available to you:
+You have to ask, and as a first-time buyer, several are specifically available to you:

-Good student discount — if you’re under 25 and maintain a B average or higher, most carriers offer 5–15% off.
+Good student discount, if you’re under 25 and maintain a B average or higher, most carriers offer 5–15% off.
 You’ll need to provide a transcript or report card.

-Autopay and paperless — setting up automatic payments and going paperless saves 3–5% at most carriers.
+Autopay and paperless, setting up automatic payments and going paperless saves 3–5% at most carriers.
 Easy money.

 For more ways to bring your premium down, our guide to reducing auto insurance costs covers strategies that work at every experience level.